Chandra X-ray Observatory - HomeAbout The ChandraEducational MaterialsField GuidePhoto AlbumPress RoomResources

 Credit NASA/IoA/AC Fabian et al.

-Scale Image is 75 arcsec on a side.
+Scale Image is 75 arcsec across.

 Category Groups & Clusters of Galaxies